 Utilize Electric Appliances and Tools

-To preserve your energy, use electric can openers, electric toothbrushes, and other electrical appliances for performing tasks.
+Technology is what can help you live more comfortably with MG.
+To preserve your energy, use electric can openers, toothbrushes, and other electrical appliances for performing tasks.

 Wear an Eye Patch

 Eye patches can help alleviate double vision.
 Wear an eye patch, especially when writing, reading, or watching TV.
-Also, you should shift the eye patch to the other eye periodically to reduce eyestrain.
+Also, shift the eye patch to the other eye periodically to reduce eyestrain.

-Shopping or other tasks should be planned when you have the most energy.
+Plan shopping or other tasks when you have the most energy.

 Coping and Support

-Living with myasthenia gravis can be challenging as it turns the body against itself.
+Living with MG disease can be challenging as it turns the body against itself.
 The condition can worsen due to stress, so you should explore methods to help you relax.
-Don’t hesitate to ask for help when needed.
+Now that you know what MG is, don’t hesitate to ask for help when needed.

 - Anonymous.
 Myasthenia Gravis.
 John Hopkins Medicine. https://www.hopkinsmedicine.org/health/conditions-and-diseases/myasthenia-gravis